-New or reissued Summary of the most significant Impact on the financial Effective date standards amendments statements Egyptian Accounting Standard No. (50) "Insurance Contracts".
+New or reissued standards Summary of the most significant amendments Impact on the financial statements Effective date Egyptian Accounting Standard No. (50) "Insurance Contracts".
 1-This standard determines the principles of recognition of insurance contracts falling within the scope of this standard, and determines their measurement, presentation, and disclosure.
 The objective of the standard is to ensure that the Company provides appropriate information that truthfully reflects those contracts.
 This information provides users of financial statements with the basis for assessing the impact of insurance contracts on the Company's financial position, financial performance, and cash flows.
 2-Egyptian Accounting Standard No. (50) replaces and cancels Egyptian Accounting Standard No. 37 "Insurance Contracts".
-Any reference to Egyptian Accounting Standard No. (37) in other Egyptian Accounting Standard No. (50).
-3-The following Egyptian Accounting Standards have been amended to comply with the requirements of the application of Egyptian Accounting Standard No. (50) "Insurance Contracts", as follows: - Egyptian Accounting Standard No. (10) "Fixed Assets ". - Egyptian Accounting Standard No. (23) "Intangible Assets". - Egyptian Accounting Standard No. (34) " Investment property ".
+Any reference to Egyptian Accounting Standard No. (37) in other Egyptian Accounting Standards to be replaced by Egyptian Accounting Standards to be replaced by Egyptian Accounting Standard No. (50).
+3-The following Egyptian Accounting Standards have been amended to comply with the requirements of the application of Egyptian Accounting Standard No. (50) "Insurance Contracts", as follows: - Egyptian Accounting Standard No. (10) "Fixed Assets " Egyptian Accounting Standard No. (23) "Intangible Assets" Egyptian Accounting Standard No. (34) "Investment property ".
 The Company is currently assessing the impact of applying this new standard on its financial statements.
-Egyptian Accounting Standard No. (50) is effective for annual financial periods starting on or after July 1, 2024, and if the Egyptian Accounting Standard No. (50) shall be applied for an earlier period, the Company should disclose that fact.
+Egyptian Accounting Standard No. (50) is effective for annual financial periods starting on or after January1, 2025, and if the Egyptian Accounting Standard No. (50) shall be applied for an earlier period, the Company should disclose that fact.